Ilha Verde

-Ilha Verde, also known by its Cantonese name Cing-zau and Mandarin name Qingzhou, is an area in the northwest of Macau Peninsula, Macau that forms part of the Our Lady Fatima Parish.
+Ilha Verde, also known by its Cantonese name Cing-zau and Mandarin name Qingzhou, is an area in the northwest of Macau Peninsula, Macau, that forms part of the Our Lady Fatima Parish.
 It is a former island—known in English as Verde or Green Island—to the west of the Macau Isthmus.
 It was settled by Jesuits.

 Ilha Verde was connected to the Macau Peninsula in 1895 when a causeway (now Avenida do Conselheiro Borja) was built.
 Since then reclamation projects around the island took place and now it is annexed to be a part of Macau Peninsula.

 Colina da Ilha Verde is a hill comprising much of Ilha Verde.
 The hill is 54.5 m tall, the sixth tallest in Macau.
 The government built barracks on the hill in 1865 and much of the island was of military area for decades, due to it being close to the Chinese border.
 The area used to be a crab-catching place but ceased to be upon the completion of the Ilha Verde cement factory in 1887.

 Education

-University of Saint Joseph has its main campus in Ilha Verde.
+The University of Saint Joseph has its main campus in Ilha Verde.
 It moved into this campus in September 2017.